mrcook/zx-spectrum-games/README.md

 * [The Great Escape](https://github.com/dpt/The-Great-Escape), David Thomas has been working on this very complete disassembly for several years now.
-* [Paul Maddern](https://github.com/pobtastic) has several Work In Progress disassemblies including; The Hobbit, Wheelie, PSSST, and The Way of the Exploding Fist.
+* [Paul Maddern](https://github.com/pobtastic) has several Work In Progress disassemblies including; The Hobbit, Trashman, Wheelie, PSSST, and The Way of the Exploding Fist.
-* 3D [Deathchase](https://github.com/Ritchie333/deathchase) disassembled by Ritchie Swann.
+* [Ritchie Swann](https://github.com/Ritchie333) has disassembled several games including 3D Deathchase, Everyone's A Wally, and Starquake.

 ## General Skoolkit Usage